geveh/ReportingBias/README.md

 - 'temp_q25': 25th percentile of annual air temperatures in a given region;
 - 'temp_q75': 75th percentile of annual air temperatures in a given region;
 - 'pre_sum': total amount of precipitation in a given region.

+## Scripts

+### Preprocessing.R

+Script to obtain annual statistics of

+- GLOF counts by dam type;
+- glaciological research activity;
+- temperature; and
+- precipitation

+from the original Open-Office spreadsheet 'Global_GLOF_database_2021_06_09.ods' The scripts produces the R-Data object 'regional_glof_stats.rds', which is already available on this page.

 ## References